ecoAPM/BenchmarkMockNet/README.md

  |  FakeItEasy |  47,689.6951 ns |   469.7247 ns |  19,809.17 |        592.15 |

  #### Callback

+ A mock object is created, a method setup with a callback, and that method called

  |      Method |            Mean |        StdDev |     Scaled | Scaled-StdDev |
  |------------ |---------------- |-------------- |----------- |-------------- |